AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 Let's build up the idea via a hypothetical situation with two distinct blockchains.
 For simplicity, let's use Bitcoin and Ethereum 1.

-Our starting case is that both chains use different Proof of Work algorithms and neither track one another.
+Our starting case is that both chains use different Proof of Work algorithms and neither tracks the other.

-#### 1. Ethereum tracks Bitcoin
+#### Step 1.
+Ethereum tracks Bitcoin

 The idea that Ethereum SCs can track Bitcoin chain-headers is well understood.
 Bitcoin's proof of work algorithm is clean and simple so implementing the necessary logic in an Eth SC is not that difficult (3).
 In principle, any chain that supports some headers-only mode can be tracked in this way.
 In practice that can be difficult (e.g. Ethereum doesn't support memory hard hashes unless special cases are introduced), but we're not interested in practicality *at the moment*.